January 19, 2026

 Quick note on interest: While medical loan companies may accept more patients, their interest rates can be higher than bank loans or lines of credit—especially if you don’t qualify for their best rates.

 Not a fan of the big banks?
-Alternative lenders like Borrowell, Fig Financial, or easyfinancial offer consumer loans and lines of credit outside the traditional system.
+Alternative lenders like Borrowell, Fig Financial, LendCare, or easyfinancial offer consumer loans and lines of credit outside the traditional system.
 These companies often focus on credit-building or flexible access to funds.
+Some platforms also report payments to credit bureaus, which can improve your credit profile.

 Pros